-Type of Pre-Employment Screening
+Types of Pre-Employment Screening

 There are actually a number of different types of pre-employment screening, and employers will often use more than one.
-The most basic is Social Security Number tracing, which used to verify the validity of social security data that is used for criminal and credit checks.
+The most basic is Social Security Number tracing, which is used to verify the validity of social security data that is used for criminal and credit checks.

 Criminal record checks will often include a combination of records derived from multiple sources.
-They can be done at county, state, federal or even international levels.
+They can be done at county, state, federal, or even international levels.
 Companies can commonly access this data from just online databases.